AndreaMovilla/Quality-Assurance/Adittional documentation.md

 Register and Resampling is the previous step to Quality Assurance.
 Register_Resampling.py is first used to register the N images to analyse to the reference image (register option).
 If the images have different size than the reference image, then the segmentations must be resampled to one of the images to analise (resampling option).
-With Register_Resampling.py an emergent window will appear asking the user to choose between Register ans Resampling options.
+With Register_Resampling.py an emergent window will appear asking the user to choose between Register and Resampling options.
 Then it will run the script for the option chosen, Automatic_registration.py or Automatic_resampling.py.
 For both scripts, a window will appear asking for: